datopian/flowershow/site/content/docs/layouts.md

 After applying some Tailwind classes, an example blog post will look like this:
 [[layout-blog|Example blog page]].

-Additional benefit of this apporach, is that if in the future we would like to change the way our blog posts look, we can do this just by changing default layout for this document type from `blog` to the new value, instead of doing this for every single blog post.
+An additional benefit of this approach, is that if in the future we would like to change the way our blog posts look, we can do this just by changing the default layout for this document type from `blog` to the new value, instead of doing this for every single blog post.